 - The Buffy the Vampire Slayer episode "Him" features a high school jock with a jacket that hypnotizes women into falling for him.
 Hilarity, and drama, ensues as all of the female cast members begin doing over-the-top things to attempt to win his affection.
-In Willow's case, being both gay and an incredibly powerful witch, she begins casting a spell to turn Him into a Her.
+In Willow's case, she's gay and one of the other female characters tries to get her out of the way by reminding her that said jock is a guy.
+But since Willow is also an incredibly powerful witch, she notes that this is a very minor problem and begins casting a spell to turn Him into a Her.

 - In the Murder Most Horrid episode "A Severe Case of Death", Dawn French's character dresses as a man in order to impersonate a doctor.
 During the course of the episode she meets a man with whom she shares a slightly more-than-friendly chemistry.
 After it is revealled that Dawn's character is really a woman they pursue a romantic relationship.

 - Dårfinkar och Dönickar.
 Isak finds out his new buddy Simon is actually Simone, and decides he like-likes her (they're twelve).